Accessibility Skip to main content

 Read our market position statement (MPS) which will help care providers in Torbay plan ahead for the future.

-For many people, receiving help to stay at home and to maintain their independence for as long as possible is what matters to them and this is one of the key intended outcomes of our integrated care model.
+For many people, receiving help to stay at home and to maintain their independence for as long as possible is what matters to them, and this is one of the key intended outcomes of our integrated adult social care model.

-The way in which we deliver care and support is also changing and our partnerships with care providers need to change too.
-We need to work together at different times in a person’s care and support journey, recognising that people’s needs change and that they need a responsive and agile network of support combining their own resources with NHS, social care, local communities and the independent sector.
-At the same time we need to ensure this care and support is timely, sustainable and does not weaken natural support by promoting dependence on state-funded care until it’s really needed.
+The way in which we deliver care and support is also changing, and our partnerships with care providers need to change too.
+We need to work together at different times in a person’s care and support journey, recognising that people’s needs change and that they need a responsive and agile network of support combining their resources with the NHS, social care, local communities and the independent sector.
+At the same time, we need to ensure this care and support is timely, sustainable and does not weaken natural support by promoting dependence on state-funded care until it’s really needed.

 The Care Act 2014 places a duty on us to: